HadySalhab/Note-Reminder-MVVM/README.md

 <h1>Daily Note</h1>
-Daily Note is an application that allows the user to create notes with images in a simple but aesthetically pleasing interface.
+Daily Note is an application that allows the user to create notes with images and reminders in a simple but aesthetically pleasing interface.
 The application follows the most recent design guidelines of the Google operating system.
 <br></br>
 The purpose of creating this application was to show how to implement latest features and functions recommended by Google (Jetpack Libraries) using kotlin.